Make: A DIY Nature Explorer Kit (from a Shoebox!)

 Note: we glued our stickers onto the trunk for extra durability.

-Finish by adding a wrap-around belt for travel
+Finish by adding a wrap-around belt for secure carrying.

 Nature adventure awaits!
 The beauty of this flexible trunk is that you can change up the supplies you take every time you use it.
 What will you need for your first adventure?

-Note: I avoided putting breakable glass tools in our trunk, opting instead for plastic versions that will withstand some rough & tumble outdoor play.
+Note: I avoided putting breakable glass tools in our trunk, opting instead for plastic versions that will withstand some rough-and-tumble outdoor play.
 I can’t think of anything worse than opening this up to find a box of broken glass!

 Another benefit of this little trunk is that it can hold just about anything – let your imagination run wild with variations on the trunk theme and other ways to play with this cool case…

-• Create an opportunity for dramatic play by creating a box fit for a doctor or veterinarian.
+- Put together a play medical kit.
+Create an opportunity for dramatic play by creating a box fit for doctor or veterinarian role-playing.
 You can wrap your shoebox with white butcher paper and add a medical symbol instead of stickers.

 For another way to enjoy collected nature with your littles, try making an incredibly simple (but stunning!) gradient leaf banner.
 Or try a very unique art-making process with our photocopied fall leaf collages using a totally unique and unexpected process.